Design - Terms and Conditions

 (iii) has a receiver or a receiver and manager appointed or a mortgagee goes into possession of any of its assets;

-(u) Price means the amount payable for the provision of Services as determined in accordance with the proposal;
+Price means the amount payable for the provision of Services as determined in accordance with Schedule 1;

-(v) Principal means the entity identified as the Principal on page 5 of this Contract;
+Principal means the entity identified as the Principal on page 6 of this Contract;

-(w) Principal Supplied Information means any and all reports, maps, data, plans, drawings, specifications, diagrams or other information made available by or on behalf of the Principal in connection with the Services whether such information is made available before or after the date of the Contract as set out in the Reference Schedule;
+Principal Supplied Information means any and all reports, maps, data, plans, drawings, specifications, diagrams or other information made available by or on behalf of the Principal in connection with the Services whether such information is made available before or after the date of the Contract including the Principal Supplied Information stated in the Reference Schedule;

-(x) Project IP means the Intellectual Property Rights in the Deliverables and all other materials, documents or data created in the performance of the Supplier's obligations under the Contract;
+Project IP means the Intellectual Property Rights in the Deliverables and Services and all other materials, documents or data created in the performance of the Supplier's obligations under the Contract;

-(z) Services means the services to be provided or the work to be carried out by the Supplier as described in the scope;
+Services means the services to be provided or the work to be carried out by the Supplier as described in Schedule 1 (including the supply or installation of any Goods, the construction of any Works (if stated in the Reference Schedule), the provision of Training (if stated in the Reference Schedule) and the provision of Deliverables);

 (i) a failure to pay the Supplier an amount which is due and payable under the Contract within the time required by the Contract;

-(cc) Supplier means the person or entity identified as the Supplier on page 5 of this Contract;
+Supplier means the person or entity identified as the Supplier on page 6 of this Contract;

 2. INTERPRETATION